Berlin Open Access Conferences

 The initial signatories of the Berlin Declaration agreed to organise regular follow-up conferences.
 The first of these Berlin Conferences, Berlin 2 Steps Toward Implementation of the Berlin Declaration on Open Access to Knowledge in the Sciences and Humanities, took place in May 2004 at CERN, the European Organisation for Nuclear Research in Geneva, Switzerland.
 This major European research institution signed the Berlin Declaration itself during the conference.

-The conference on the tenth anniversary of the Berlin Declaration will be hosted by the Max Planck Society and will take place in Berlin on November 19 & 20, 2013.
-Further information will follow.
+The conference on occasion of the tenth anniversary of the Berlin Declaration was hosted by the Max Planck Society again and took place in Berlin on November 19 & 20, 2013.